Mercury225/bookbot/README.md

 2. Counts the number of words in a book

 ## how to use:
+1. clone repository
-1. add a directory called books and inside add a file named [your book].txt
+2. add a directory called books and inside add a file named [your book].txt
-2. change variable in main.py to your book title
+3. change variable in main.py to your book title